 People with ALS develop progressive weakness that can begin with speech or swallowing difficulties or loss of strength in either an arm or leg.
 Along with the weakness, there can be thinning of the muscles and twitching.
 Wherever it begins, the disease spreads from one area to the next, leading to weakness in all of the limbs, inability to speak or swallow, and difficulties with breathing.
 The person living with ALS becomes dependent on others for everything.
 While ALS is primarily a problem with the motor system, there can be cognitive involvement, although frank dementia occurs in only 10% of people living with the disease.
 The entire family is affected both physically and emotionally by this disease's inexorable progression and almost daily changes in function.
 Death generally occurs secondary to respiratory involvement, with an average life span of only 36 months.

 The cause of ALS remains unknown, and given the variation in presentation and the multiple genes that have now been identified, it is likely that ALS is a complex disorder.
 While we have no cure, there is treatment.
 One drug, Riluzole, has been shown to slow the disease modestly.
 In addition, there is optimized clinical care through multidisciplinary clinics that address the physical and emotional needs of people who are living with ALS, as well as providing support to families and caregivers.
 These centers provide hope through the best available care, improved quality of life and clinical research.
-The MDA/ALS Center of Hope is one such clinic.
+The MDA/ALS Center of Hope at Temple University Lewis Katz School of Medicine is one such clinic.

 If you would like detailed information about ALS and the motor system, please download this PDF: "Understanding ALS."